niimraabiid/IqbalGPT/README.md

 ## A note on this project

-This model is a small technical exercise in character-level language modeling — it is not, and could never be, a replacement for Allama Iqbal's actual words.
+This model is a small technical exercise in character-level language modeling — it is not, and could of course never be, a replacement for Allama Iqbal's actual words.
 Iqbal's poetry carries philosophical depth, spiritual weight, and linguistic mastery that no few-million-parameter model trained on a laptop or free-tier GPU could approach.
 This project exists to explore how transformers learn structure and style from text, using his work as a respectful case study — not to imitate or diminish it.

 ## Acknowledgments